This program has a very early application deadline. Late applications cannot be considered.

 - Mansfield College

 - St. Anne's College

 - St. Peter's College

 At Oxford, a "Tutor" is a member of academic staff.
 They are experts in their field, and tutorials are a chance to get individualized teaching from them.
-At least once a week in each subject (course) studied, groups of two or three students will spend an hour with their tutor, discussing a topic in depth.
+At least once a week in each subject (course) studied, groups of 1-3 students will spend an hour with their tutor, discussing a topic in depth.
 This personalized attention means that you will face rigorous academic challenges on a weekly basis, encouraging and facilitating your learning in a way that just isn’t possible in a lecture.
 Students are expected to prepare for tutorials with intense, individual reading and writing, so you should expect to spend much more time outside of class learning your subjects.

 What is unique about Oxford?

 Oxford is a youthful and cosmopolitan city with plenty to see and do.
 There are dozens of historic and iconic buildings, including the Bodleian Libraries, Ashmolean Museum, Sheldonian Theater, the cathedral and the colleges.
 In the city center you will find lots of shops, cafés, restaurants, theaters, cinemas, pubs and clubs.
 There are plenty of green spaces too: riverside walks, England’s oldest botanic garden, the University Parks and college gardens.